-Our time on the islands was one of the most relaxing and memorable of our 2016 state park explorations.
+Our time on Vermont’s Champlain islands this past summer was one of the most relaxing and memorable of our annual state park explorations.
 The weather was perfect, the water was refreshing, and as usual, Vermont State Parks didn’t disappoint.

 First stop – Kamp Kill Kare State Park

 This lovely, 17-acre state park is situated on a point that juts into St. Albans Bay.
 It’s a day-use area that was acquired by the state in 1967 as a mainland base to service Burton Island State Park.
 Kamp Kill Kare State Park has become a destination in its own right, with a large, shady picnic area, an expansive swimming beach, and a boat launch.

 Even if you’re short on time, you can pop into the museum on your way to the restroom in the Rocky Point House.
 The exhibits are quite fascinating and really well done.
 We loved reading about the summer antics of the campers and wishing we could have experienced the seemingly idyllic adventures that the camp provided.
 I had to remind myself then and there that I was in the throes of my own magical Vermont summer, and we headed back to the car to unload the canoe.

-Burton Island State Park
+Welcome to Burton Island State Park

 The Burton Island Bistro serves up a fabulous breakfast and lunch, which you can enjoy on the shore with your camping neighbors.
 They open at 8:30 am and serve fresh, hot coffee to go with the wind in your hair and the smile on your face.
 They’ve also got a great beer and wine selection — the perfect accompaniment to a Burton Island sunset.
 For you dog lovers out there, Burton Island has an off-leash dog beach, and all the trails are dog-friendly too.
 I highly recommend hiking the Southern Tip Trail for sunrise and solitude, and the North Shore Trail for sunset, at least in the summer.

-Camping on Burton Island
+Burton Island Camping

 Exploring Woods and Knight Islands

 Each site has a fire ring and a privy, as well as the most amazing views.
 A two-mile trail around the island connects the campsites.
-We walked the trail and fell in love with campsite #4, which sits high on a bluff on the south side of the island, overlooking the lake.
-There’s good swimming on the eastern side of the island, and a few boats were moored there, while their passengers relaxed and picnicked on the shore.
+We walked the trail and fell in love with campsite #4, which sits high on a bluff on the south side of the island, overlooking Lake Champlain.
+There’s good swimming on the eastern side of Woods Island.
+During our visit, a few boats were moored there, while their passengers relaxed and picnicked on the shore.

 As you walk along the shore trails, you’ll find towering cliffs as well as sandy and rocky beaches.
 There are lots of places to swim and relax without seeing another soul.
-We didn’t spend much time on Knight Island because we still had to paddle back to Burton before dark, so after snacking and cooling off in the lake, we headed back to civilization and our bottle of wine that we remembered to buy earlier at the bistro.
+We didn’t spend much time on Knight Island because we still had to paddle back to Burton Island before dark, so after snacking and cooling off in the lake, we headed back to civilization and our bottle of wine that we remembered to buy earlier at Burton Island Bistro.

 If I can give you one piece of advice for this particular state park adventure, it’s to reserve a longer stay than you think you want.
-The primitive sites on Woods and Knight Island are amazing, but the amenities on Burton Island are pretty sweet too.
+The primitive campsites on Woods and Knight Island are amazing, but the amenities on Burton Island are pretty sweet too.
 I could go either way, but you know what type of camper you are.
-Also, the lean-tos book up very quickly, but don’t let that keep you from visiting.
-The tents sites are just as awesome and more readily available for last-minute vacations.
+If a camp store, Wi-Fi, and firewood are important, go with camping on Burton Island.
+If you want to be alone, try either Woods or Knight Island.

 Want to explore more of Vermont State Parks?
-My goal is to explore them all.
-Read more –
+Check out these posts: